 LF line endings locally for those files.

-text attribute doesn't actually change line endings for the local copies of your text files (i.e., the ones in Git's working tree)—it only changes line endings for files checked into the index.
+text attribute doesn’t change line endings for the local copies of your text files (i.e., the ones in Git’s working tree)—it only changes line endings for files in the repo.
 Hence the second line of the message, which notes that the text files you just renormalized may still continue to use

-CRLF locally if that's the line ending they were originally created/cloned with on your system.
+CRLF locally (on your file system) if that’s the line ending with which they were originally created/cloned on your system.
 Rest assured that text files will never use

 CRLF in the remote copy of your code.

-Sometimes, you actually want files to be checked out locally using
+Sometimes, you actually want files to be checked out locally on your system with

 CRLF while still retaining

-LF in the index.
+LF in your repo.
 Usually, this is for Windows-specific files that are very sensitive to line ending changes.
 Batch scripts are a common example since they need

 CRLF line endings to run properly.
 It’s okay to store these files with